‘Legion’ Creator Noah Hawley Is ‘Finding Strength’ In Latest Marvel Venture

 Legion‘s Journey Will Be As Magical For Audiences As It Is For David Haller

-Unlike traditional superhero sagas that place an emphasis on each hero’s crime fighting abilities, such as flying and X-ray vision, Hawley tells Vulture that Legion seeks to explore more internal conflicts and abilities.
+Unlike traditional superhero sagas that place an emphasis on each hero’s crime-fighting abilities, such as flying and X-ray vision, Hawley tells Vulture that Legion seeks to explore more internal conflicts and abilities.
 He says the new Marvel series will explore the different personalities inside David’s head and how he copes with finding out that many of his delusions are real.
 The Legion mastermind adds that David Haller won’t be the only one struggling to understand what’s real.

 As Legion sets out, viewers will have to deal with a little confusion of their own, as they attempt to make sense of what’s really going on.
 For instance, there’s a scene in which an assortment of kitchen utensils are seen swirling around David’s head.
 The audience, much like Haller himself, will have to make a judgement call, trying to determine whether the flying utensils are the result of a superpower or merely another psychotic episode.